phdargen/cdp-agentkit/typescript/agentkit/src/action-providers/baseAccount/README.md

 ## Notes

-- Base Account spend permissions are specifically designed for USDC tokens
+- Base Account spend permissions support **any ERC20 token** (not limited to USDC)
 - Users must grant permissions through the Base Account UI before they can be used
 - All spend operations automatically find and use valid permissions
 - Permissions have time-based limits and spending allowances
+- Token amounts are automatically formatted with proper decimals and display token names
+- If no specific amount is provided, the full remaining allowance will be used

 For more information on **Base Account spend permissions**, visit [Base Account Documentation](https://docs.base.org/base-account).